JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 nothing # hide
 ```

 In the example above, we define module `Points` in which we define custom type `Point` representing a point in two-dimensional Euclidean space.
 We also define three functions: `coordinates`, `show`, and `distance`.
 The `coordinates` function is only an auxiliary function that extracts point coordinates and returns them as a tuple.
 The `show` function defines a custom show for the `Point` type.
-Note that we use `import Base: show` to allow adding methods to the `Base.show` function.
-Finally, the `distance` function simply computes the euclidian distance using the `norm` function from the `LinearAlgebra` module.
-Note that we have to use `using` or `import` keyword to import other modules.
+Note that we use `import Base: show` to add methods to the `show` function.
+Finally, the `distance` function computes the euclidian distance using the `norm` function from the `LinearAlgebra` module.
+Note that we have to use the `using` or `import` keyword to import other modules.
 Also, note that we use the `export` keyword to specify which functions/variables/types names are exported.

 ## `using` and `import`

-All functions and types defined inside the `Points` module are defined and accessible in the module's global scope, i.e., inside the module we can use them without any restrictions.
-If we want to use the functionality outside the module, we must use `using` or `import` keyword.
+All functions and types defined inside the `Points` module are defined and accessible in the module's global scope, i.e., inside the module, we can use them without any restrictions.
+If we want to use the functionality outside the module, we must use the `using` or `import` keyword.
 The following table shows some possible ways to use the `using` and` import` keywords.

 ```@raw html
 <table>